jeroen-meijer/talks/fluttertestingforthelazy/Notes.md

 - Most common method is `tester.pumpWidget(widget)`
 - "Pumping" means rendering a frame of the widget tree.
 - Will be explained in more detail in the next section.
+- You can also retrieve an instance of a widget and do assertions on it.
+  - `tester.widget(find.byType(MaterialApp))`

+### Code Coverage

+- A metric of how much code has been executed during tests.
+- Not unique to Dart, but a very useful tool for testing.
+- At VGV, we aim for 100% code coverage on every project.
+- Coverage, in our opinion, is a good way to measure the breadth of how much of your code is tested.
+  - It doesn't mean all your code is tested.
+  - It doesn't even mean any of your code is tested.
+  - It means your code has executed.
+  - You can write testing code that executes your entire application, but never actually assert anything.
+  - However, if a particular line or method has never been run, you know for sure it can't have been tested.
+  - 100% code coverage isn't the goal of how we write tests -- it's the outcome of writing tests for every path and codebranch in our application.
+That's why we use it as a metric.

 ## Types of tests